serokell/serokell-util/serokell-style.md

 #### Punctuation

-Write proper sentences; start with a capital letter and use proper punctuation.
+If your comment is long enough to be put on a separate line, you _should_ write proper sentences.
+Start with a capital letter and use proper punctuation.
+See below for end-of-line comments.

 #### Top-Level Definitions